fairen-group/mof-biocompatibility/README.md

 The code for the fragmentation of a MOF into its building blocks (moffragmentor) has been developed by Jablonka et al. If you are using this code, please cite: Jablonka, K.M., Rosen, A.S., Krishnapriyan, A.S. and Smit, B., 2023.
 An ecosystem for digital reticular chemistry.

 Here we provide an overview of the part of the code we developed to leverage moffragmentor in a high-throughput manner.
+* mof_parser.py: The crystallographic information file (CIF) of the MOFs as extracted from the CSD need to be re-prased due to some occupancy issues.
+This code is capable of doing so in a high-throughput manner.
+* fragmentor.py: Carries out MOF fragmentation in a high-throughput manner.
+Ideally saves the CSV file with the name of the MOF (CSD refcode), metallic node and linker.
+However, in case of an issue, it also prints a text file with all the details.

+In addition to this, we provide a list of CIF files of Zr-centered MOFs (as a test case) which have been parsed, and the list of these MOFs that have been identified to be safe.

 ## 💪 Getting Started